neustackapp/assignment/prod_mgr.md

 How would you validate and refine the AI model before a full rollout?
 How would you drive user adoption, and what KPIs would you track post-launch?

-Submission Format:
+## Submission Format
 Preferred Format: PDF or Google Docs
 Concise but structured responses – bullet points, tables, and frameworks are encouraged.
 Feel free to include visuals, mockups, or data-driven examples.

-Evaluation Criteria:
+## Evaluation Criteria

 ✅ Product Thinking

 ✅ Prioritization & Decision-Making

 ✅ Technical Feasibility

 ✅ Communication